 I wanted to create this site to help you find inspiration, to get you moving, to get you wandering, and to seriously live your life.
 I also carefully think hard about what content to craft to remember you are the adventure seeker that I find myself in too.
 I want you to promise me that you can also try new things, challenge yourself, and be able to grow from your small and big adventures.
 Just like I am constantly trying to.

 And if you do read my stuff, thank you.
-Thank you so much.
+Thank you so much for your beloved support.